OpenEvalProject/evals/manuscripts/elife-56477/v1/manuscript.md

 The scan session involved four scan runs, using the same task design as in phase 4 of the prescan session.
 We matched the distribution of conditions (coherence × context) across scan runs in order to facilitate multivariate analysis of the fMRI data, with four repetitions per condition (4 × 4 × 5 = 80 trials per scan run).
 The screen informing subjects about how often their individual decision had been selected as the group decision for each partner was shown every 20 trials.
 The selection statistics were reset after each scan run.

-## Random dot kinematograms
+#### Random dot kinematograms

 Subjects viewed random dot kinematograms (RDKs) contained in a circular white aperture (7 degrees in diameter).
 Each RDK was made up of three independent sets of dots (each dot was 0.12 degrees in diameter) shown in consecutive frames.
 Each set of dots were shown for one frame (about 16ms) and then replotted again three frames later (about 50ms).
-Each time a set of dots was replotted, a subset of the dots, determined by the motion coherence, k, was displaced in the direction of motion at a speed of 5 degrees s−1, whereas the rest of the dots were displaced at random locations within the aperture.
+Each time a set of dots was replotted, a subset of the dots, determined by the motion coherence, $k$, was displaced in the direction of motion at a speed of 5 degrees s−1, whereas the rest of the dots were displaced at random locations within the aperture.
 The motion direction was to the left or the right along the horizontal meridian.
 The dot density was fixed at 30 dots degrees−2 s−1.
 To help subjects maintain fixation, a circular region (0.7 degrees in diameter) at the centre of the aperture was kept free of dots.
-A set of coherence levels, K, was identified for each subject in a separate stimulus calibration session.
+A set of coherence levels, $K$, was identified for each subject in a separate stimulus calibration session.

-## Stimulus calibration
+#### Stimulus calibration

 Subjects performed the perceptual part of the task in two blocks.
-In block 1, we deployed a set of prespecified coherence levels, K: {.03,.06,.12,.24,.48}.
+In block 1, we deployed a set of prespecified coherence levels, $K:{.03,.06,.12,.24,.48}$.
 Each coherence level was used 20 times for each direction (5 x 20 x 2 = 200 trials).
-We then fitted a simple signal detection theory model with a single noise parameter, σ, governing the statistical relationship between coherence and choice (see simulation of partners for details on model).
+We then fitted a simple signal detection theory model with a single noise parameter, $\sigma$, governing the statistical relationship between coherence and choice (see simulation of partners for details on model).
 We selected the noise parameter which minimised the sum of squared errors between predicted and observed choice accuracy across coherence levels.
-In block 2, we used the fitted noise parameter to select a set of coherence levels associated with the target choice accuracies 60%, 70%, 80% and 90%, K: {k.6,k.7,k.8,k.9}.
+In block 2, we used the fitted noise parameter to select a set of coherence levels associated with the target choice accuracies 60%, 70%, 80% and 90%, $K:{k_{.6},k_{.7},k_{.8},k_{.9}}$.
 Each coherence level was then used 25 times for each direction (4 x 25 x 2 = 200 trials).
 We repeated the fitting procedure and selected a final set of coherence levels for the main task (the final fitted noise parameter was in turn used to simulate the partners).

-## Simulation of partners
+#### Simulation of partners

 We used a signal detection theory model to simulate the partners’ choices and confidence reports in phases 2 and 3 of the prescan session (Bang et al., 2017).
-In this model, an agent receives noisy sensory evidence, x, sampled from a Gaussian distribution, x∈N(dk,σ), and makes a choice by comparing the sensory evidence to zero, choosing left if x<0 and right if x>0.
-The mean of the Gaussian distribution is given by coherence, k, and direction, d, with d=-1 indicating left and d=-1 indicating right.
-The standard deviation, σ, is the level of sensory noise – specified by fitting the model to a subject’s choices in the stimulus calibration session (see stimulus calibration).
-The agent computes an internal estimate of decision confidence, z, using the absolute value of the evidence strength, z=|x| – a quantity which is monotonically related to the probability that the perceptual choice is correct given the sensory evidence and the level of sensory noise.
-Finally, the agent maps this internal estimate onto a confidence report, r, by applying a set of thresholds, r = f(z).
-Precise control over the number of times that the agent selects a particular confidence report is achieved by first simulating a vector of x’s – using the known sequence of stimuli in the task – and then setting the thresholds in z-space so as to achieve a desired confidence distribution.
+In this model, an agent receives noisy sensory evidence, $x$, sampled from a Gaussian distribution, $x\inN(dk,\sigma$), and makes a choice by comparing the sensory evidence to zero, choosing left if $x<0$ and right if $x>0$.
+The mean of the Gaussian distribution is given by coherence, $k$, and direction, $d$, with $d=-1$ indicating left and $d=-1$ indicating right.
+The standard deviation, $\sigma$, is the level of sensory noise – specified by fitting the model to a subject’s choices in the stimulus calibration session (see stimulus calibration).
+The agent computes an internal estimate of decision confidence, $z$, using the absolute value of the evidence strength, $z=|x|$ – a quantity which is monotonically related to the probability that the perceptual choice is correct given the sensory evidence and the level of sensory noise.
+Finally, the agent maps this internal estimate onto a confidence report, $r$, by applying a set of thresholds, $r=f(z)$.
+Precise control over the number of times that the agent selects a particular confidence report is achieved by first simulating a vector of $x$’s – using the known sequence of stimuli in the task – and then setting the thresholds in $z$-space so as to achieve a desired confidence distribution.
 In this way, we created partners with low, medium-low, medium-high and high mean confidence (see Figure 1—figure supplement 3 for confidence distributions).
 We simulated phases 2 and 3 separately, so that a particular partner had the same confidence distribution in each phase.
-In addition, we simulated x’s for each partner in each session under the constraint that their choice accuracy was within 1% of the target choice accuracy for each coherence level (see stimulus calibration).
+In addition, we simulated $x$’s for each partner in each session under the constraint that their choice accuracy was within 1% of the target choice accuracy for each coherence level (see stimulus calibration).
 In phase 4, and in the scan session, we did not simulate responses.
 Instead, to calculate how often a subject’s individual decision had been selected as the group decision, we first computed for each trial the probability of a subject’s decision being selected given their confidence report and the partner’s confidence distribution and then averaged these probabilities across trials.

-## Behavioural analysis
+### Behavioural analysis

-## Regression analysis
+#### Regression analysis

 We used ordinal regression (probit) to analyse subjects’ trial-by-trial confidence reports.
 The model included (contrast-coded) coherence and context as predictors of interest and (log-transformed) choice reaction time, choice, motion direction and marker starting position as predictors of no interest.
 We z-scored all variables before analysis.
 We excluded trials in which the partner’s identity was hidden.
 We performed a separate regression for each subject.
 We tested the group-level significance of a predictor by comparing the coefficients across subjects to 0 (p<0.05, one-sample t-test).

-## Confidence model
+#### Confidence model

 We used a previously established approach (Bang and Fleming, 2018) to construct a model of private confidence for fMRI analysis.
 We fitted an ordinal regression model to a subject’s confidence reports in the final phase of the behavioural session using six predictors: (1) z-scored, contrast-coded coherence, (2) z-scored, log-transformed choice reaction time and (3-6) a dummy variable for each explicitly signalled context.
 We then applied the fitted model to a subject’s data in the fMRI session, while setting the fitted context coefficients to zero.
 This approach yields an out-of-sample prediction about the level of confidence that a subject would have reported on a given trial in the absence of contextual (i.e. partner-specific) modulation.
 The prediction takes the form of a probability distribution over possible responses (e.g., a report of ‘1’ has a 10% probability, ‘2’ has a 20% probability and so on).
 We used the expectation under this distribution as our estimate of private confidence.

-## fMRI analysis
+### fMRI analysis

-## Acquisition
+#### Acquisition

 MRI data were acquired on a 3T Siemens Prisma scanner with a 64-channel head coil.
 T1-weighted structural images were acquired using a 3D MPRAGE sequence: 1 × 1 × 1 mm resolution voxels; 176 sagittal slices, 256 × 224 matrix; TR = 2530 ms; TE = 3.34 ms; TI = 1100 ms. BOLD T2*-weighted functional images were acquired using a gradient-echo EPI pulse sequence: 3 × 3 × 3 mm resolution voxels; 48 transverse slices, 64 × 74 matrix; TR = 3.36; TE = 30 ms; slice tilt = 0 degrees, slice thickness = 2 mm; inter-slice gap = 1 mm; ascending slice order.
 Field maps were acquired using a double-echo FLASH (gradient echo) sequence: TE1 = 10 ms; TE2 = 12.46 ms; 64 slices were acquired with 2 mm slice thickness and a 1 mm gap; in-plane field of view is 192 × 192 mm2 with 3 × 3 mm2 resolution.

-## Preprocessing
+#### Preprocessing

 MRI data were pre-processed using SPM12.
 The first 4 volumes of each functional run were discarded to allow for T1 equilibration.
 Functional images were slice-time corrected, realigned and unwarped using the field maps (Andersson et al., 2001).
 Structural T1-weighted images were co-registered to the mean functional image of each subject using the iterative mutual-information algorithm.
 Each subject’s structural image was segmented into grey matter, white matter and cerebral spinal fluid using a nonlinear deformation field to map it onto a template tissue probability map (Ashburner and Friston, 2005).
 These deformations were applied to structural and functional images to create new images spatially normalised to the Montreal Neurological Institute (MNI) space and interpolated to 2 × 2 × 2 mm voxels.
 Normalized images were spatially smoothed using a Gaussian kernel with full-width half-maximum of 8 mm.
 The motion correction parameters estimated from the realignment procedure and their first temporal derivatives – 12 ‘motion’ regressors in total – were included as confounds in the first-level analysis for each subject.

-## Physiological monitoring
+#### Physiological monitoring

 Peripheral measurements of a subject’s pulse and breathing were made together with scanner slice synchronisation pulses using a Spike2 data acquisition system (Cambridge Electronic Design Limited, Cambridge UK).
 The cardiac pulse signal was measured using an MRI compatible pulse oximeter (Model 8600 F0, Nonin Medical, Inc Plymouth, MN) attached to a subject’s finger.
 The respiratory signal, thoracic movement, was monitored using a pneumatic belt positioned around the abdomen close to the diaphragm.
 A physiological noise model was constructed to account for artifacts related to cardiac and respiratory phase and changes in respiratory volume using an in-house MATLAB toolbox (Hutton et al., 2011).
 Models for cardiac and respiratory phase and their aliased harmonics were based on RETROICOR (Glover et al., 2000) and a similar, earlier method (Josephs et al., 1997).
 Basis sets of sine and cosine Fourier series components extending to the 3rd harmonic were used to model physiological fluctuations.
 Additional terms were included to model changes in respiratory volume (Birn et al., 2006; Birn et al., 2008) and heart rate (Chang and Glover, 2009).
 This procedure yielded a total of 14 ‘biophysical’ regressors that were sampled at a reference slice in each image volume.
 The regressors were included as confounds in the first-level analysis for each subject.

-## Regions of interest
+#### Regions of interest

 We focused on three a priori ROIs highlighted by previous research on decision confidence.
 The dACC mask was an 8 mm sphere around the peak coordinates (MNI coordinates [x y z] = [0 17 46]) identified by Fleming et al., 2012.
 The pgACC mask was defined using the coherence x distance second-level t-map from Bang and Fleming, 2018.
 The FPl mask was defined using the right-hemisphere atlas developed by Neubert et al., 2014 and mirrored to the left hemisphere to create a bilateral mask.

-## Univariate analysis
+#### Univariate analysis

 Univariate analysis of fMRI data was performed using SPM12.
 Our main analysis was based on an event-related GLM (GLM1) of the neural response to the context screen.
 This model included three condition regressors.
 First, the context screen when the partner was signalled (signalled, 1 s boxcar).
 Second, the context screen when the partner was hidden (hidden, 1 s boxcar).
 Third, the update screen informing subjects how often their individual decision had been selected as the group decision for each partner (update, 15 s boxcar).
 We parametrically modulated the signalled condition regressor using our task factors: (1) K, contrast-coded coherence, {−1.5,−0.5,.5,1.5}; (2) K2, contrast-coded coherence squared; (3) C, contrast-coded context, {−1.5,−0.5,.5,1.5}; and (4) C2, contrast-coded context squared.
 For comparability with earlier studies on decision confidence, we also estimated an event-related GLM (GLM2) of the neural response to the presentation of the motion stimulus.
 This modelled included one condition regressor – a boxcar lasting the duration of the stimulus (.4 s) – parametrically modulated by linear and quadratic coherence terms as defined above.

 Parametric modulators were not orthogonalized.
 We excluded trials in which subjects’ choice reaction times were 2.5 SD below or above their grand mean reaction time within a scan run (0–2 trials per subject per run).
 In addition to the condition regressors, we added motion and biophysical parameters as additional ‘nuisance’ regressors.
 Regressors were convolved with a canonical hemodynamic response function.
 Regressors were modelled separately for each scan run, and constants were included to account for differences in mean activation between runs and scanner drifts.
 A high-pass filter (128 s cutoff) was applied to remove low-frequency drifts.
 Whole-brain statistical testing was performed by applying one-sample t-tests against 0 to the first-level contrast images.
 We report clusters significant at p<0.05, FWE-corrected for multiple comparisons, with a cluster-defining threshold of p<0.001, uncorrected.
 For the ROI analysis, we extracted mean contrast estimates within the ROI masks from first-level contrast images and assessed group-level significance by applying one-sample t-tests against zero (p<0.05) to the extracted contrast estimates.

-## Activity time course analysis
+#### Activity time course analysis

 We used activity time courses to study the neural encoding of trial-by-trial confidence and assess functional coupling between ROIs.
 We transformed each ROI mask from MNI to native space and extracted preprocessed BOLD time courses as the average of voxels within each mask.
 For each scan run, we regressed out variation due to head motion, applied a high-pass filter (128 s cut-off) to remove low-frequency drifts, and oversampled the BOLD time course by a factor of ~23 (time resolution of.
 144 s).
 For each trial, we extracted activity estimates in a 12 s window time-locked to our event of interest (i.e. from 2 s prior to the onset of the context screen to 10 s after its onset).
 We excluded trials in which subjects’ choice reaction times were 2.5 SD below or above their grand mean reaction time across trials (1–13 trials per subject).
 We applied a linear regression to each time point and then, by concatenating beta-weights across time points, generated a time course for each predictor of the regression model.
 We performed a separate analysis for each subject.
 We tested the group-level significance of a time point by comparing the beta-weights across subjects to 0 (p<0.05, one-sample t-test).

-## Multivariate analysis
+#### Multivariate analysis

 Representational similarity analysis (RSA) of fMRI data was performed using SPM12 and the RSA toolbox (Nili et al., 2014).
 To estimate voxel activity patterns, we constructed an event-related GLM with a condition regressor locked to the context screen (1 s boxcar) for each coherence × (signalled) context condition (4 × 4 = 16 regressors per scan run).
 The GLM for ROI analysis (GLM3) was based on unsmoothed data, whereas the GLM for searchlight analysis (GLM4) was based on smoothed data.
 As in GLM1, we included regressors for hidden context and update screen and motion and biophysiological regressors as additional ‘nuisance’ variables.
 Regressors were convolved with a canonical hemodynamic response function.
 Regressors were modelled separately for each scan run, and constants were included to account for differences in mean activation between runs and scanner drifts.
 A high-pass filter (128 s cutoff) was applied to remove low-frequency drifts.